jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 # Fork the EE Code Repository

-Got to the [EE code repository](https://github.com/jtudelag/ansible-execution-environments) and fork it, so then you can change the repository settings, like creating new webhooks.
+Got to the [EE code repository](https://github.com/jtudelag/ansible-execution-environments) and fork it, so then you can change the repository webhook settings.

 ![Fork repository](images/8-github-fork-ee-code.png)